The infinitely many genes model with horizontal gene transfer: The model

-\begin{remark}[Measure-valued version] In mathematical population genetics, one frequently studies models of finite populations forward in time, constructs their diffusion limit -- most often a Fleming--Viot measure-valued diffusion -- and only afterwards uses genealogical relationships in order to compute specific properties of the underlying forwards model.
-We take another route here and leave the construction of the infinite model forwards in time for future research.
+\begin{remark}[Diffusion limit] {\em In mathematical population genetics, one frequently studies models of finite populations forward in time, constructs their diffusion limit -- most often a Fleming--Viot measure-valued diffusion -- and only afterwards uses genealogical relationships in order to have a dual process to the Fleming--Viot measure-valued diffusion and to compute specific properties of the underlying forwards model.
+Since our interest in the present paper lies in seeing the effects of horizontal gene transfer on summary statistics (see Theorems~\ref{T1}--\ref{T3}), we take another route here and leave the construction of the infinite model forwards in time for future research.
 Here, one would have to consider the set of counting measures on $[0,1]$ as a type space (which is locally compact), and define the current state of a finite population as the empirical measure of types on this state space.
 Constructing the diffusion limit then gives the measure-valued diffusion.
-Since our interest lies in seeing the effects of horizontal gene transfer on summary statistics (see Theorems~\ref{T1}--\ref{T3}), we do not follow this route within the current manuscript. \end{remark}
+We foresee two challenges in such a construction: (i) The corresponding {\it recombination operator} modeling HGT events for the limiting Fleming-Viot process is unbounded, since the number of genes in a genome is unbounded; (ii) Although we will give a genealogical construction of HGT in Section~\ref{S:AGTG}, it is not straight-forward to interpret the resulting graph as a dual process. } \end{remark}

+\begin{remark}[Gene transfer of more than one gene] {\em Note that we model only the transfer of DNA segments too small for more than one gene, although it is known that the transfer of multiple genes at once can occur \citep{Price2008}.
+However, we postulate that the results of Theorem~\ref{T1} and Theorem~\ref{T2} are as well valid for a model with multiple gene transfers and multiple gene losses, where at rate $\gamma'$ ($\rho'$) each gene of an individual is transfered (lost) with some probability $p_\gamma$ ($p_\rho$).
+In this case, first moments of the statistics we compute in Theorems~\ref{T1} and~\ref{T2}, as well as Lemma~\ref{l:diff}, are not affected if we replace $\gamma$ and $\rho$ by $\gamma' p_\gamma$ and $\rho' p_\rho$.
+However, our results for second moments in Theorem~\ref{T3} differ in the case of multiple gene transfer/loss events.} \end{remark}

 ~

 We are mainly interested in large populations.
 The corresponding limit is usually referred to as large population limit in the population genetic literature.
 The following result of the Moran model with HGT will already be useful in various applications.